Product Docs

 Download exports the workspace as a zip file.

-The settings drawer includes search so users can find a specific option quickly.
+The settings drawer includes a search bar so users can find any specific option quickly.

 Support and feedback actions are available from the editor action controls.